shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step7.md

 Let's install the Apache Integration Pipeline and take a look at its processed logs.

-1. Click the command `flog-with-source-tag`{{execute}} to restart the Docker container for custom apache service with a source tag.
+1. Click the command `flog-with-source-tag`{{execute}} to restart the Docker container for custom Apache service with a source tag.

     Adding `--label com.datadoghq.ad.logs='[{"source": "apache", "service": "apache"}]'` when running the flog docker container assigns the tags `source:apache` and `service:apache` to the logs.